davervw/c-snake/README.md

 * Use Z to turn left from perspective of snake
 * Use / to turn right from perspective of snake
 * Can also use cursor keys, but have to use with SHIFT to turn left
+* Joystick also supported, point direction you want the snake to go

 ![screenshot](media/snake.png)